mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic QENS Fitting.rst

 The Inelastic QENS Fitting interface is a collection of tools within Mantid for analysing reduced data from indirect geometry spectrometers, such as IRIS and OSIRIS and data from direct geometry spectrometer LET.
+Note that this interface used to be called the Inelastic Data Analysis interface, but has been renamed.

 The majority of the functions used within this interface can be used with both reduced files (*_red.nxs*) and workspaces (*_red*) created using the Indirect Data